 What is important after identifying the capacity and identity of the vendor is to go to the site with the seller/vendor to physically inspect the land.
 The site inspection will help you know the type of land (Water-log, dry land etc.) you are buying, and also help you see the surrounding environment and the general topography of the land.

 You are advised to visit the site alone again when you are free.
 At this point, you have a great opportunity to ask your would-be neighbors questions like, “The history of the land, and also whether or not the land in question is free from land litigation.’’
 The answers you gather will give you a fair idea of what to do afterwards.

 Once the site viewing and due diligence on the land is done, the next most important thing to do is to take a copy of the site plan from the Vendor or seller and conduct a search at lands commission.
 At lands commission, you will be conducting three searches; Public Vested Land Management Division (P.V.L.M.D) search, Survey and Mapping Division (S.M.D) search and Land Registration Division (LRD)search.

 Public and Vested Land Management Division search is to enable the buyer know the type of land he/she is purchasing, either public or customary land.
-This is very important because the process in acquiring each of them varies.
-For instance, Public lands need authorization from regional lands commission and also you must deal directly with a governmental body not just an individual.
-And so, when the search reveals a public land but the vendor in question is an individual, you must rescind your decision of buying that land from the individual and rather seek help from the right authorities.
+This is very important because the process of acquiring each of them varies.
+For instance, Public lands need authorization from regional lands commission, and also you must deal directly with a governmental body, not just an individual.
+And so, when the search reveals public land but the vendor in question is an individual, you must rescind your decision of buying that land from the individual and rather seek help from the right authorities.

 Survey and Mapping Division Search